ros2/ros2_documentation/source/Tutorials/ConfiguringROS2Environment.rst

 3.1 The ``ROS_DOMAIN_ID`` variable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If your lab or office has multiple computers running ROS 2, it is important that each system sets a unique value for the environment variable ``ROS_DOMAIN_ID``.
+If your lab or office has multiple computers running ROS 2, it is important that each system sets a unique integer for the environment variable ``ROS_DOMAIN_ID``.
 You can find out how to do that `here <https://index.ros.org/doc/ros2/Contributing/ROS-2-On-boarding-Guide/#choose-a-dds-domain-id>`__.

 Summary